aws-samples/sample-aws-appsync-bedrock-chatbot-terraform/authentication-guide.md

 3. Use browser developer tools to inspect token storage and API requests

-4. For WebSocket issues, refer to the [WebSocket Authentication Fix](websocket-auth-fix.md) document
+4. Use browser developer tools to inspect WebSocket connection handshakes and messages

 ## Additional Resources